Chinese Million Star

-To date, three seasons were broadcast with the first season aired on July 3, 2011, and ended January 15, 2012.
+To date, three seasons were broadcast with the first season aired on July 3, 2011, and ended January 8, 2012.
 In August 2014, CTV and the show's producer James Chan announced that the series would not be renewed for a fourth season, due to budget constraints and viewership ratings.
-However, Taiwan later produced several spin-offs for the program called Million Star and Jungle Voice, which had seen international success.
+However, Taiwan later produced several spin-offs for the program called One Million Star and Jungle Voice, which had seen international success.

 Rules

 Like One Million Star, Chinese Million Star has rounds that contest singers based on the abilities and talent.
 Each week is tied to a theme and singers had to perform for the five judges who will score them, with a maximum score of 30 (each judge can award a singer up to six points).
 Singers who do not perform well with scores fell below a quota (which starts at 15 and raises in later weeks) will land them in the "Elimination Zone", where they were placed in risk of elimination; judges will then eliminate singers who performed the worst in most weeks except for non-elimination weeks.
 Various weeks were as shown over the course of Chinese Million Star: